-The Association of UK Dieticians also has an informative leaflet on diet and OA.
-Find out more at: www.bda.uk.com/resource/osteoarthritis-diet.html
+The Association of UK Dieticians also have an informative leaflet on diet and osteoarthritis.
+Find out more at www.bda.uk.com/foodfacts/osteoarthritis.pdf

 Reducing the strain on your hip

 Apart from keeping an eye on your weight, there are a number of other ways you can reduce the strain on your hips.